-Nurse Practitioner Complex Chronic Diseases Program, BC Women's Hospital + Health Centre, Vancouver BC
+Nurse Practitioner Complex Chronic Diseases Program, BC Women's Hospital + Health Centre Vancouver BC As per the current Public Health Order, full vaccination against COVID-19 is a condition of employment with PHSA as of October 26, 2021.

 We are seeking a passionate and innovative Nurse Practitioner to join the Complex Chronic Diseases Program program at BC Women's Hospital + Health Centre.